krisht/Operating-Systems/README.md

-# operatingsystems
-# Completed assignments compiled from ECE-357: Operating Systems running in Fall 2016
+# ECE-357 Operating Systems: Completed projects compiled from The Cooper Union's course running in Fall '16

 ./copycat - Contains a simple implementation of Linux user command "cat"